Alejandro Mayorkas survives House impeachment vote as GOP lawmakers defect

 The Department of Homeland Security has said Congress has never given the executive branch the resources and personnel needed to detain every migrant as required by federal immigration law.
 The department also denied Mayorkas lied to lawmakers, pointing to how DHS uses "operational control" internally.

-GOP Rep. Mark Green of Tennessee, the committee's chairman, said in a statement that impeachment was necessary because Mayorkas' "actions created this unprecedented crisis, turning every state into a border state."
+Green said in a statement that impeachment was necessary because Mayorkas' "actions created this unprecedented crisis, turning every state into a border state."

 In a statement on Monday, the Biden administration said it was "an unprecedented and unconstitutional act of political retribution that would do nothing to solve the challenges our nation faces in securing the border."